OpenProofOfHumanity/democratic-proof-of-humanity/README.md

 Once there is a significant group (10k+?), we should be able to create language-specific filters to allow registering people who do not speak english or spanish.
 People who declare proficiency in given language should prove it.

 ## Multi-chain
 We should ensure that there is a single source - ethereum L1 seems like a good bet.
 Other chains, specifically L2s can run their own contracts, but should be orchestrated from Main Registry on L1 and push registrants originating in L2s back to L1.
-This way, mainnet can still set UBI parameters (deposit, etc) in single place and not spread it across multiple chains.
+This way, mainnet can still set UBI parameters, like target deposit, oracles, etc. in single place and not spread it across multiple chains.

 It also makes easier migrations of registrants in bulk in case there is an issue with L2 without need to re-register.